 Plastic Surgery EMR: Market Trends And Expert Insights

-Alongside these technological and procedural trends, virtual care adoption remains a major driver.
-According to the American Society of Plastic Surgeons, telehealth, which became common during the pandemic, has become a permanent part of most practices.
+Virtual care adoption is another key driver.
+According to the American Society of Plastic Surgeons, telehealth, which became common during the pandemic, has become a permanent part of most practices, allowing remote consultations and follow-ups.
+Its effectiveness has been established in clinical studies on breast reconstruction, where telemedicine was shown to enhance access to care.